 - Email list cleaning is essential from time to time to ensure your list remains fresh.
 You can use email verifier services like DeBounce to clean your email lists and get rid of invalid and non-existing addresses

 Email marketing campaigns

-Your email client should make it easy to create attractive and professional email campaigns to subscribers.
+Your email client should make it easy to create attractive and professional email campaigns for subscribers.
 I use AWeber because of their flexibility and ease of creating campaigns (they recently added drag and drop capabilities).